 Technology is constantly evolving.
 This means your new website WILL become outdated.
 Like a brand new car, if not properly maintained, it WILL break.
 A website is not to be put up and forgotten about.
 Studies have shown that keeping your websites content up to date and fresh can boost sales, reduce bounce rates and greatly reduce the risk of security issues.
 So here are some common problems and some tips to keep your website healthy and running in tip-top condition for a long, long time:

 This is probably the most important maintenance task you can do.
 One of the main reasons we recommend regular updates is so you don’t get hacked.
 Part of what makes hacked sites difficult to deal with is that oftentimes you don’t even notice that they’ve been compromised.
 The hacker may have infected your site with harmful code which in turn can record keystrokes on visitors’ computers, stealing login credentials for online banking or financial transactions.
-This is why you should keep your code up to date and back up your website frequently.
-It is far cheaper to update your site then go through the costly process of scrubbing a site of malicious code.
+This is why you should keep your code up to date and back up your website daily.
+Most hosing companies offer daily back-ups for a nominal fee.
+It is far cheaper to restore from back-up and update your site then go through the costly process of scrubbing a site of malicious code.

 Create A Staging Environment